21st Century Fox: Sale to Disney

-On June 13, 2018, the day after AT&T was given an approval to merge with Time Warner, Comcast officially announced a $65 billion counter-offer to acquire the 21st Century Fox's assets Disney had offered to purchase.
+On June 13, 2018, the day after AT&T was given an approval to merge with Time Warner, Comcast officially announced a $65 billion all-cash counter-offer to acquire the 21st Century Fox's assets Disney had offered to purchase.
 However, on June 20, 2018, Disney agreed to increase its bid to a $71.3 billion cash-and-stock offer.
 Fox agreed to the new offer.

 The proposed purchase was given antitrust approval by the Department of Justice on June 27, 2018, under the condition that Disney divest all of Fox's regional sports networks.
 The networks could either be divested to third-parties, or retained by "New Fox".
 On July 19, 2018, Comcast announced it was dropping its bid for Fox in order to focus on its bid for Sky.
 On July 27, 2018, it was reported that Fox and Disney shareholders had "overwhelmingly" approved the proposed purchase.
 The acquisition was expected to be completed by late January 2019, after remaining regulatory approvals are granted in China and the European Union.

 In October 2018, it was reported that the new, post-merger organizational structure of "New Fox" would be implemented by January 1, 2019, ahead of the closure of the Disney sale (which was still expected to occur within the early of March).

 On November 6, 2018, the European Commission approved the sale, pursuant to the divestment of A&E Networks properties in Europe deemed to overlap with those of Fox.
 At a shareholders' meeting the following week, it was revealed that the new company would simply be known as "Fox".
 On November 19, 2018, the deal was approved unconditionally by Chinese regulators.

 On January 7, 2019, 21st Century Fox filed the registration statement for "New Fox", under the name Fox Corporation, with the U.S. Securities and Exchange Commission.
 In an SEC filing, Fox stated that it did not intend to bid for its former regional sports networks.

-In February 2019, it was reported by Bloomberg that Disney had planned to divest the international Fox Sports operations in Brazil and Latin America to secure antitrust clearance in Brazil and Mexico, as they both compete with ESPN International properties in their respective regions.
+On February 27, 2019, it was reported by Bloomberg that Disney had also planned to divest the international Fox Sports operations in Brazil and Latin America to secure antitrust clearance in Brazil and Mexico, as they both compete with ESPN International properties in their respective regions.
 On February 27, 2019, the sale was approved by Brazil's Administrative Council for Economic Defense (CADE), with Disney having agreed to the expected divestiture of Fox Sports Latin America.
 CADE coordinated with regulators in Mexico and Chile in evaluating the transaction.
 Mexico approved the sale on March 12, 2019, with similar concessions.
 Clearance in Brazil and Mexico was reported to be the last major hurdles for the sale.

 On March 12, 2019, Disney officially announced that the sale would be completed on March 20, 2019.
-On March 19, 2019, the spin-off of 21st Century Fox into Fox Corporation was completed in preparation for final consummation of the sale.
-On the next day, the sale was completed.
-Under the terms of acquisition, Disney will phase-out Fox brand usage by 2024.
+On March 19, 2019, preliminary trading for the new Fox Corporation on the S&P 500 started in preparation for the formal merger that was finalized on the next day.
+Under the terms of acquisition, Disney would phase out Fox brand usage by 2024.